ZahraMA99/Mastering-JavaScript-in-20-Days/Day2.md

 ```
 What is the value of result?
 You MUST explain the steps of evaluation taken by JS<br/>
 💡 Solution:<br/>
 True.
 "15" will cast into 15.
-15 > 10 => true, true && true => true. true || false = true. in case of or there's no need to check  the secnd part pf the statment when the first part is true.
+15 > 10 => true, true && true => true. true || false = true. in OR case there's no need to check  the secnd part of the statment when the first part is true.